rupertn/predicting_flight_delays/README.md

 ### Project Overview
   * PURPOSE
   * Scraped more than 5000 aircraft registrations from the FAA website using python and beautifulsoup.
-  * Engineered features from aviation weather report text (METARs) to indicate the presence of fog or a thunderstorm at the scheduled departure time.
+  * Engineered features from aviation weather report text (METARs) to indicate the presence of fog or thunderstorms at the scheduled departure time.
   * Performed a complex T-SQL join of the flight and weather data on the closest weather report timestamp to the scheduled departure time.
   * Optimized logistic regression, decision tree, and random forest models using GridSearchCV to improve model performance in an unbalanced classifcation problem.